AmpersandTarski/documentation/prototypes/extensions/execengine.md

 Note that if you want to use (the equivalent of) `r*` somewhere in an expression, the most practical way is to use the expression `(I \/ rPlus)` at that spot.

-##Experiment on your own.
-Compile and run the script [Project Administration Example](https://github.com/AmpersandTarski/ampersand-models/tree/master/Examples/ProjectAdministration "from AmpersandTarski/ampersand-models").
-Start by reproducing several of the examples shown above.

 ## HELP!
 I got errors!
 As an Ampersand user, you are used to getting error messages from the compiler.
 Yet, errors in rules for the Exec-engine are not signalled by the compiler.
 Instead, you get run-time error message that some inexperienced users find hard to work with, as it requires some knowledge of the backgrounds.